 Where R1 is the organic side-chain whereas R2 is the hydrogen, which forms an aldoxime, or like another group of organic compounds such as ketoxime.
 The O-substituted group of oximes forms a very closely related group of compounds.

-- Oximes have about 3 characteristics bands with wavenumbers measuring of 3600 (O-H), 945 (N-O) and 1665 (C=N) in the infrared spectrum
+- Oximes have about 3 characteristics bands with wave numbers measuring 3600 (O-H), 945 (N-O) and 1665 (C=N) in the infrared spectrum.

-- The aliphatic group of oximes is resistant to the process of hydrolysis more than the analogous hydrazones
+- The aliphatic group of oximes is resistant to the process of hydrolysis more than the analogous hydrazones.

 - Oximes are said to exhibit weak acidic and base properties and are said to be toxic in nature.